Journey to the Center of the Earth (2003 video game)

-Journey to the Center of the Earth is a Ukrainian video game developed by Micro Application and published by Frogwares Game Development Studio on Oct 16, 2003.
+Journey to the Center of the Earth is a 2003 point-and-click adventure game developed by Ukrainian studio Frogwares and published by Micro Application.
 It was distributed in the United States by Viva Media.

-The game is loosely based on the novel of the same name.
+The game is loosely based on the novel of the same name by Jules Verne and follows photojournalist Ariane as the player character.

 Critical reception

 Jeux Video felt the game was "fun and original" and that it gave the player an opportunity to experience the "dreamlike underground world" described in Jules Verne's novel.
 IGN described it as a "decent title that keeps you gaming for cheap" but criticized its "clunky interface and unforgiving puzzles".
-GameSpy praised it's puzzles and story and disliked the interface.
+GameSpy praised its puzzles and story and disliked the interface.